Skip to content

 Manual refractionDetermine refractive astigmatism with careful examination

-KeratometerCheck amount and axis of anterior segment astigmatism
+KeratometerCheck the amount and axis of anterior segment astigmatism

 Optical biometerSimultaneously measures axial length and anterior chamber depth